weapons-and-armor

 To use shuko effectively, a ninja needed extraordinary grip strength.
 Training often included squeezing bamboo bundles, hanging from branches, and performing pull-ups with the claws.
 The constant practice also desensitized the hands to the pressure of the finger rings, preventing discomfort during long missions.

-The ninja shuko experienced a revival in the 20th century, largely due to the global fascination with ninjas in movies, literature, and martial arts.
-Films like Ninja Scroll (1993) and the Batman comics (which drew inspiration from ninja claws for characters like Catwoman and the Dark Knight's climbing gear) brought shuko into popular consciousness.
-Today, they appear in video games, anime, and cosplay as iconic symbols of ninja prowess.
+The ninja shuko experienced a revival in the 20th century, largely due to the global fascination with ninjas in film, literature, and martial arts.
+Movies like Ninja Scroll (1993) and the Batman comics, which drew inspiration from ninja claws for characters such as Catwoman and the Dark Knight, brought shuko into popular consciousness.
+They now appear in video games, anime, and cosplay as iconic symbols of ninja prowess.

-Martial arts schools around the world teach shuko techniques as part of their curriculum, albeit often in a simplified form for safety.
+Martial arts schools around the world teach shuko techniques as part of their curriculum, though often in a simplified form for safety.
 Replica shuko are used in demonstrations, competitions, and historical reenactments.
-Some modern tactical designers have even adapted the concept for use in military rappelling or search-and-rescue operations, though the historical design remains most popular.
+Some modern tactical designers have even adapted the concept for military rappelling or search-and-rescue operations, though the historical design remains most popular.

 Antique shuko are rare and highly sought after by collectors.
 Authentic pieces can fetch thousands of dollars at auction.
 For enthusiasts, many reputable reproduction companies produce shuko using traditional methods.
 Brands like Tozando and NinjatoShop offer functional replicas made from modern steel with leather straps.
 When purchasing, look for secure finger rings, comfortable palm plates, and properly hardened claws.
 Avoid cheap costume pieces that cannot support weight when climbing.